influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withTimezone(timezone)
 ```

-Timezone is the timezone against which the cron schedule will be calculated, e.g. 'Asia/Tokyo'.
-Default is machine's local time.
+"Timezone is the timezone against which the cron schedule will be calculated, e.g. \"Asia/Tokyo\".
+Default is machine's local time."

 ## obj cronWorkflow.spec.workflowMetadata

-ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+"ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create."

 ### fn cronWorkflow.spec.workflowMetadata.withAnnotations